-- Accepted-A package is mailed and emailed to accepted applicants on the day following the MSAC decision.
-All offers of acceptance are provisional and may be rescinded if the applicant does not respond to the acceptance offer or maintain academic standards prior to enrollment, provides inaccuracies or misrepresentations on the application documents, has an unacceptable report based on the AAMC Criminal Background Check or AAMC Investigation Report, or if there is any other reason deemed appropriate by the COM. - Not Accepted-A notification is sent to each applicant as necessary.
-Upon request, the admissions office will counsel the applicant to help them understand how to increase their competitiveness for a future application. - Wait List-While on the wait list, prospective students will be contacted by the admissions office periodically to provide an update on their status and possible outcome.
-The applicant will be informed immediately upon change of admission status.
+- Accepted-A package is mailed and emailed to accepted applicants.
+All offers of acceptance are provisional and may be rescinded. - Not Accepted-A notification is sent to each applicant.
+Upon request, the admissions office will counsel the applicant to help them understand how to increase their competitiveness for a future application. - Wait List-While on the wait list, applicants will be contacted by the admissions office periodically to provide an update on their status and possible outcome.